-The Group has consistently applied the accounting policies to all periods presented in these consolidated financial statements.
+The accounting policies set out below have been applied consistently to all years presented in these consolidated financial statements.

-The Group has adopted amendments to standards and interpretations, including any consequential amendments to other standards, with date of initial application of January 1, 2016.
+The Group has adopted amendments to standards and interpretations, including any consequential amendments to other standards, with date of initial application of January 1, 2017.